poojapatel26/Pooja_Portfolio/README.md

 * This is a Data Science project with Visualization and Analyisis on Airbnb data of New York City.

 * This dataset describes the listing activity and metrics in NYC for 2019 and it aims to provide some facts on Short-Term  Rental or Long-Term Rental use in New York City.
 And this project answers the below questions and it shows the insights of data.
-“What can we learn about different hosts and areas?”
+  1. What can we learn about different hosts and areas?
-“What can we learn from predictions?” (ex: locations, prices, review etc) “Which hosts are the busiest and why?”
+  2. What can we learn from predictions? (ex: locations, prices, reviews, etc.)
-“Is there any noticeable difference of traffic among different areas and what could be the reason for it?”
+  3. Which hosts are the busiest and why?

 ![](images/NYC_Airbnb%20Figure.png)